ARM-software/abi-aa/aapcs64/aapcs64.rst

 LLP64
    Windows-like data model where int and long int are 32-bit, but long long int and pointer are 64-bit.

-This Document Uses the Following Terms
+This document uses the following terms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Routine, subroutine